rob-med/Everything-Shapelets/README.md

 # Everything-Shapelets
->This repo contains useful links to descriptiions and implementations of shapelets discovery/learning techniques from different sources.
+>This repo contains useful links to descriptions and implementations of shapelets discovery/learning techniques from different sources.

 ---------------------------------------